-- In such cases, use of a shampoo is not necessary for every single wash.
+- In such cases, the use of shampoo is not necessary for every single wash.
 Water followed by some conditioner is good enough to do the job.
-Applying a little more conditioner that stays in the hair, ensures that his hair stays soft.

-- While using a conditioner that is sprayed, make sure it reaches the ends and especially at the areas where knotting is higher.
+- While using a conditioner that is sprayed, make sure it reaches the ends and especially at the areas where the knots are higher.

-What Products Should you use to Wash Baby’s Hair?
+What Products Should You Use to Wash Your Baby’s Hair?

-Make use of a shampoo that is baby friendly and helps with moisturizing the scalp too.
+Make use of a shampoo that is baby-friendly and helps moisturize the scalp too.
 Never use a shampoo meant for adults.
 Opt for a shampoo that has a pH value ranging from 4.5 to 6.

-Tips to Make the Process of Washing Baby Hair Tolerating
+Tips to Make the Process of Washing Baby Hair a Little Easier

 Many babies don’t like it when someone washes their hair.
 Yes, babies are extremely fussy, but that does not mean you should listen to his cries all the times.
 His well-being should be your major concern.
 So, if your baby cries while you try to wash his hair, there are a few tips you can try that will make the entire process of washing your baby’s hair easier:

 - Keep the bath short and quick.

 - Go for a no-tears shampoo that smells good.

 - Use a sponge to clean the hair.